nazhahmir/sonics/README.md

 [As a part of our submission, we are not providing our dataset.
 It will be published after the final decision about acceptance.]

-After downloading the dataset, the folder structure should look like following,
+After downloading the dataset, the folder structure should look like following:

 ```
 parentFolder